velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/DeleteCapacityPolicySet.md

 > **Not built, and not yet agreed.** This is a specification and an argument, not a description of something that exists. **Read §0 before building any of it** — this is the only flow in the design that *removes* enforcement, and it is triggered by another team's delete.

-Related: [../../CAPACITY-POLICY-FLOWS.md](docs/CAPACITY-POLICY-FLOWS.md), [InitializeCapacityPolicySet.md](docs/flows/capacity-policies/InitializeCapacityPolicySet.md) — the flow this undoes, [SyncCapacityPolicySets.md](docs/flows/capacity-policies/SyncCapacityPolicySets.md), [CAPACITY-POLICY-TABLES.md](docs/CAPACITY-POLICY-TABLES.md) §2.
+Related: [../../CAPACITY-POLICY-FLOWS.md](docs/CAPACITY-POLICY-FLOWS.md), [InitializeCapacityPolicySet.md](docs/flows/capacity-policies/InitializeCapacityPolicySet.md) — the flow this undoes, [CAPACITY-POLICY-TABLES.md](docs/CAPACITY-POLICY-TABLES.md) §2.

+> **Every reference in this document to a drift scan catching something is now void.** `SyncCapacityPolicySets` was discarded on 2026-09-18 — [discarded/SyncCapacityPolicySets.md](discarded/SyncCapacityPolicySets.md).
+Where this document said the scan would eventually notice an orphan, read: **nothing notices it.**

 ---